Your privacy is important to Truckstop.

 Our retention of your information

-If you apply for a job at Truckstop and your application is unsuccessful (or you withdraw from the process or decline our offer), Truckstop will retain your information for a period after your application.
+If you apply for a job at Truckstop and your application is unsuccessful (or you withdraw from the process or decline our offer), Truckstop will retain your information for a period of two (2) years after your application.
 We retain this information for various reasons, including in case we face a legal challenge in respect of a recruitment decision, to consider you for other current or future jobs at Truckstop and to help us better understand, analyze and improve our recruitment processes.

-If you do not want us to retain your information for consideration for other roles, or want us to update it, please contact privacy@truckstop.com.
+If you do not want us to retain your information for consideration for other roles, or want us to update it, please contact [email protected].
 Please note, however, that we may retain some information if required by law or as necessary to protect ourselves from legal claims.

 Your rights in respect of your information